 - Professional tripod

-- Download the Graduate Photojournalism Majors Camera & Lenses Equipment List
+- The Graduate Photojournalism Majors Camera & Lenses Equipment list

 The School of Visual Communication uses Apple computers and predominantly the Adobe Creative Suite.
 We are pleased to provide computer labs with Apple computers, the Adobe Creative Suite and other software needed for classes.
 These labs also have open hours in the evenings, as do other labs on campus, and have color printers and photo printers students can use with purchase of a print card.
 Graduate students have 24-hour access to the VisCom Graduate Lab which includes printers and desktop computers.